coding-kiko/GoBootcampGLobant/GorillaApi/README.md

 ##### Endpoints:

     GET:  /api/languages
-    This method lists all of the compact information about the proggraming languages stored in the database.
+    This method lists all of the compact information about the programming languages stored in the database.

     Example output:
     curl -X GET http://localhost:8000/api/languages